 80-100 Word Objectives Overview

 This project explored the viability of using polarimetric radar products from NASA’s airborne UAVSAR instrument to provide near-real-time-map products to on-the-ground fire responders during active wildfires.
 The team processed UAVSAR data for a comprehensive list of moderate to large fires in California from 2009 to the present, and evaluated the effectiveness of radar to detect changes due to wildfires in different types of Californian vegetation and terrain.
-The UAVSAR differenced decibel (ddb) data sets were compared with Landsat-derived differenced Normalized Burn Ratio (dNBR) data sets for preliminary validation.
+The UAVSAR differenced decibel (ddB) data sets were compared with Landsat-derived differenced Normalized Burn Ratio (dNBR) data sets for preliminary validation.

 Abstract